 Given that the monkeys are generally smaller in size than the average adult Rhesus monkey, the microdrive unit already imposes a considerable amount of weight on the monkey's head.
-As such, the materials used to construct the protective device must be lightweight (not more than 0.5 kg as determined by the client) to minimize the additional weight to be imposed.
+As such, the materials used to construct the protective device must be lightweight (not more than 0.5 kg, which is an estimate determined by the client based on prior experience with working with Rhesus monkeys) to minimize the additional weight to be imposed.